How to Capture VHS

 Go back to the video capture application on your computer.
 If you’re using a USB device and all the devices are connected correctly, the software will automatically set the capturing parameters.
 You can also adjust the settings manually:

 - Video Capture Device: your TV tuner or other device.

-- Output Folder: choose the folder where you want to save the captured files.
+- Save files to: the folder where you want to save the captured files.

-If you’re capturing sound via your sound card, you will need to locate the card model in the Audio Capture Device list and choose Audio Line-In in the Audio Capture Source list.
+If you’re capturing sound via your sound card, you will need to locate the card model in the Audio Capture Device list.